Science shows that we improve creativity in later years. How do you fancy picking up that paintbrush again?

 As the brain thins with age, we also become less inhibited and less concerned about impressing others.
 This encourages us to push our creative boundaries and means we are less worried about seeking ‘approval’ from others for our ideas or creations.

-This is something that definitely rings true for cartoonist Sarah Boyce, 52, who after a long career in advertising found herself inexorably drawn to the artistic urges that had always been lurking in the background.
+This is something that definitely rings true for cartoonist Sarah Boyce, 52.
+She found herself drawn to art after a long career in advertising.
 After an access to art programme and forays into everything from drawing to pottery, she signed up for a course in cartooning – and found her niche.

 Her pithy cartoons have already been published in Private Eye and The Oldie, and have led to commissions for book illustrations and corporate work.
 She’s starting to become established – and finding it incredibly fulfilling at the same time.